uwussimo/x-growth-engine/README.md

 1. **Navigate to X (twitter.com)** and log in
 2. **Find a tweet** you want to reply to
 3. **Click the reply button** on any tweet
-4. **Focus on the text area** - the TweetWizard overlay will appear
+4. **Focus on the text area** - the X Growth Engine overlay will appear
 5. **Click "Generate"** to get AI-powered suggestions
 6. **Click any suggestion** to insert it into your reply
 7. **Edit if needed** and send your reply